-Over the last several weeks, Nimble has been working alongside our customers to ensure a smooth transition to a remote hiring process.
+Over the last several months, Nimble has been working alongside customers and friends to ensure a smooth transition to a remote hiring process.
 Many have shared fantastic ideas and resources for facilitating hiring and other core HR functions during this challenging time.
-We’re compiling these and other suggestions and resources — along with some of our own survival tips as a fully remote company — to help HR teams adjust to the crisis and continue next year's hiring.
+We’re compiling these and other suggestions and resources — along with some of our own survival tips as a fully remote company — to help HR and Talent teams adjust to the crisis.

-Nimble is hosting a series of live events to help schools share best practices and learnings for virtual talent management.
-If you've missed one of the events listed, feel free to contact us at email@example.com and we are happy to share a recording!
+Nimble is hosting a series of live events to help K-12 leaders share best practices and learnings for virtual talent management.

 Presented by Nimble & EdFuel